paulpaulsen55/meetly/README.md

 - **Backend**: n8n (workflow automation) + Supabase (database/auth)
 - **AI Services**: OpenAI Whisper (transcription) + Google Gemini (summarization)

+Our [presentation](./Meetly.pdf) on Meetly provides further information on the architecture and the gamification elements that have been implemented.

 # Setup
 The application uses Sveltekit and follows the standard Sveltekit project structure.
 The main entry point is `src/routes/+page.svelte`, and the main layout is in `src/routes/+layout.svelte`.
 Please refer to the [SvelteKit documentation](https://kit.svelte.dev/docs/introduction) for more information on how to work with SvelteKit.